styladev/plugin-wordpress/README.md

 For example, if your default language is English, then:
 * `mydomain-en` is set in the plugin settings to be the default,
-* `mydomain-en` is se in WPML String Translations setting to be used only for German language.
+* `mydomain-de` is set in WPML String Translations setting to be used only for German language.

 ### Changes